tooevangelist/paysuper-docs/content/docs/payments/testing.md

 You can choose a fixed set of currencies which will be actual for all products in your project on the Project settings page.

-See the [full list of currencies](/docs/payments/currencies/) are allowed for testing.
+See the [full list of currencies](/docs/payments/currencies/) are supported for testing.

 ## Webhooks